opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 ## Step 3.
 Set up alerts

 The third step in creating a detector involves setting up alerts.
 Alerts are configured to create triggers that, when matched with a set of detection rule criteria, send a notification of a possible security event.
-You can select the criteria (rules, rule severity, and tags) in any combination to define a trigger.
+You can select rule names, rule severity, and tags in any combination to define a trigger.
 Once a trigger is defined, the alert setup lets you choose the channel on which to be notified and provides options for customizing a message for the notification.

 At least one alert condition is required before a detector can begin generating findings.
 {: .note }